Petal Search: Shopping Search

-Users can search for consumer products on Petal Search and then follow a link to the online store make a purchase.
+Users can search for consumer products on Petal Search and then follow a link to the online store if they wish to make a purchase.

 Travel Search

 A flight reservation function is available on Petal Search.
 Users can also book hotels or search for information on flights such as the arrival time.
 Nearby restaurants, local tourist spots and attractions and local events can also be searched for.

 Local Search

 The Near Me function facilitate finding local businesses, nearby products and services and consumer reviews.
 Data providers: Uberall, Tripadvisor, Yell, Foursquare and more.